Kevin Curran (cricketer): Coaching career

-His first coaching job was as the assistant coach of the Zimbabwe national side in 2000, soon going on to take charge of the Namibian team.
+His first coaching job was as the assistant coach of the Zimbabwe national team in 2000, soon going on to take charge of the Namibian team.
 In September 2004, he became the director of coaching at the CFX Cricket Academy in Harare succeeding Geoff Marsh.

 He was appointed as the head coach of the Zimbabwe national team in August 2005, replacing Phil Simmons, and served in the position until September 2007.
-He was sacked from the role following the side's disappointing performance at the 2007 Cricket World Cup and was replaced by Robin Brown.
-During his tenure the side lost 30 of its 40 ODI matches.
+He was sacked from the role following the team's disappointing performance at the 2007 Cricket World Cup and was replaced by Robin Brown.
+During his tenure the team lost 30 of its 40 ODI matches.
 He also coached the Zimbabwe national under-19 cricket team at the 2010 Under-19 Cricket World Cup and introduced changes in the way that players were selected for the under-19 team.
 He was appointed as team selector by Zimbabwe Cricket in 2011 and also coached Mashonaland Eagles.
 At the time of his death, he was still coaching Mashonaland and was head of the Zimbabwe Cricket Academy.

 During his time coaching Zimbabwe a number of players were involved in disputes with Zimbabwe Cricket.
 When he was appointed as head coach, some players were unhappy and expressed their disappointment regarding the decision to snub Phil Simmons and the later introduction of controversial new contracts led to frustration and tension between Curran and his players.
 Under his tenure, Zimbabwe temporarily withdrew from playing Test cricket in 2006 due to the standoff between the players and the cricket board.

-Towards the end of his period as head coach of the national side, he received criticism for suggesting employing specialist coaches prior to the 2007 ICC World Twenty20.
+Towards the end of his period as head coach of the national team, he received criticism for suggesting employing specialist coaches prior to the 2007 ICC World Twenty20.